pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_create_update_apply.hbs.md

 ### <a id="apply-limit-memory"></a> `--limit-memory`

-Refers to the maximum memory the workload pods are allowed to use.
+The maximum memory the workload pods are allowed to use.

 <details><summary>Example</summary>